ThePalaceProject/mobile-specs/audiobook-reading-order-ids/README.md

 is expected to be unique within that `readingOrder` array.

 If the object does _not_ also contain a `templated` property, then the reading order identifier should be equal to the value of the `href` property.
-The reason for avoiding the use of `href` values that are marked as `templated` is that, in the presence of URI templating, the values of the `href` field may not actually be unique: It's permitted (although unusual and obscure) for every `templated` `href` value to be the same, and for each reading order item to contain a `properties` object containing values to be substituted into the `href` in order to produce a unique URI.
-This is a level of complexity that we currently do not want to mandate that players handle correctly, due to the apparent almost nonexistent use of `templated` links.
+If `readingOrder` links are encountered that have `templated` properties, the manifest should be rejected with a clear error message.

 ### Findaway